kubernetes/enhancements/keps/sig-storage/284-enable-volume-expansion/README.md

 Describe them, providing:
   - API type(s): PVC
     - Estimated increase in size: A PVC with conditions could have its size increased by anywhere between 100 to 250B.
     - Estimated amount of new objects: (e.g., new Object X for every existing Pod)
+  - API type(s): StorageClass
+    - Estimated increase in size: A StorageClass with `AllowVolumeExpansion` has its size increased by 26bytes almost.
+    - Estimated amount of new objects: (e.g., new Object X for every existing Pod)

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?